-MINI GRANTS (Project awards up to \$3000) Mini Grant Reports and Payments
+MINI GRANTS (Project awards up to \$5,000) Mini Grant Reports and Payments

-Funds are provided to Mini grants on a reimbursement basis at the conclusion of the project.
+Funds are provided to Mini grants on a reimbursement basis.
+Requests for expense reimbursement must be accompanied by an acceptable Midterm or Final Report.

 Mini Grant Advance Payments